kage1020/ambient/README.md

 ## Media Assets

+> [!CAUTION]
+> **This project does not support local media play feature now.**

 If all the media set in the playlist is from YouTube, you can skip this phase.

-**This project does not support local media play feature now.**

 If you intend to play local PC media, you need to place the playback media and image files in the Ambient asset directory.
 The process for installing asset files is as follows: